Thandeka325/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This is an introduction to different types of loops used in Python and different ways they can be applied in different scenarios
+This project introduces if/else statements (conditions), different types of loops and functions used in Python, and how they can be applied in various scenarios.